IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    *A:*
    ![image](https://github.com/user-attachments/assets/67c7f30d-577f-48fa-9d42-a9d7e66a8350)

-   Americanos both in the Morning - 7am to 11am and Afternoons - 12pm to 4pm are the best seller and converesely, Cocao being the worst seller across all times groups.
+   Americanos both in the Morning - 7am to 11am, and Afternoons - 12pm to 4pm, are the best seller and converesely, Cocao being the worst seller across all time groups.

    *Q:* How much did our prices change over time?
 How was our sales affected by the changes?